 Breakfast, Lunch, Dinner

-Leaving Lobuche village, you’ll begin climbing southeast along the Lobuche Glacier towards the third high pass of Kongma La.
-Kongma La at 5,535 meters is a difficult mountain pass comprising of slippery rocky trail.
+On day 12, you will cross the third and final high pass of the Everest 3 passes trek, Kongma La Pass (5,535m).
+Leaving Lobuche village, you’ll begin climbing southeast along the Lobuche Glacier.
 The climb begins with a steep ascent and continues gradually to the top.
-Once at the top, you can enjoy the mesmerizing view of the surrounding peaks of Ama Dablam (6856m), Thamserku (6608m), Island Peak (6189m), and Lhotse (8516m).
-From here, you’ll begin climbing down along the Buddhist prayer flags towards Chhukung village.
-Chhukung serves as the gateway to Island Peak.
-Overnight in Chhukung.
+From the top of this Everest high pass, you can enjoy the mesmerizing view of the surrounding peaks of Ama Dablam (6856m), Thamserku (6608m), Island Peak (6189m), and Lhotse (8516m).

 Day 13